arsari/AnalyticsWeb/README.md

 ![Playground Screenshot](img/playground_screenshot.png)

-The implementation add an initial `dataLayer` array-object and a `utag_data` object variable on each web page.
+The implementation fires an initial `dataLayer` array-object and a `utag_data` object variable on each web page.

-The initial `dataLayer` array-object should be located inside the `<head>...</head>` tag of the web page before the GTM snippet.
+The `dataLayer` array-object should be located inside the `<head>...</head>` tag of the web page before the GTM snippet.

 ```html
 <!-- dataLayers init -->